 Fair Housing Principles

-The federal Fair Housing Act ensures that everyone in the States has equal opportunities when participating in housing market transactions without facing discrimination.
-As an Idaho landlord, it is against the law to discriminate against the protected classes listed in the Act.
+The federal Fair Housing Act ensures that everyone in the United States has equal opportunities when participating in housing market transactions without facing discrimination.
+As an Idaho landlord, it is against the law to discriminate against the protected classes listed in the federal Fair Housing Act.

-A typical discriminatory practice is pricing a unit differently based on the applicant’s identity or background.
+A typical practice of discrimination of a landlord is pricing a unit differently based on the housing applicant’s identity or background.
 Another kind is the provision of wrong information about the availability of rental units to prospective tenants.
 As a landlord, you must comply with the federal Fair Housing Act at all times and avoid discrimination.

-You need to have a solid reason to file for eviction in Idaho.
-While each case may come with unique circumstances, most of them fall into one of the following categories of Idaho’s eviction laws:
+You need to provide a solid reason to file for the eviction of a tenant in Idaho.
+While each case may come with unique circumstances, many of them fall into one of the following categories of Idaho’s eviction laws:

 - When your tenant violates a lease term, you can serve them with a 3-Day Notice to Pay or Vacate.
-Should the person fail to curb their behavior with the written notice period, you can move forward with an eviction.
-This legal process starts after you file an Unlawful Detainer.
+Should your tenant fail to curb their behavior with the written notice period, you can move forward with an eviction to end their tenancy.
+This process starts after you file an Unlawful Detainer.

 - Does your tenant fail to pay rent?
-After the grace period (if applicable) or the first of the month, you have to serve them with a 3-Day Notice to Pay.
-When that notice doesn’t bring any results, you can then proceed with a formal eviction.
+After the grace period (if applicable) or the first of the month, you have to serve them with a written 3-Day Notice to Pay.
+When that notice doesn’t bring any results, you can then proceed with a formal eviction against your tenant.

-- A 3-Day Unconditional Quit Notice can be served to tenants that seriously damage your home.
+- A written 3-Day Unconditional Quit Notice can be served to tenants that seriously damage your home.

-- Illegal activities carried out on the premises of your rental property may result in the filing for a Forcible Entry and Unlawful Detainer in an expedited manner.
-For instance, producing or selling drugs on your property means that you won’t have to file for eviction with a notice.
+- Illegal activities carried out on the premises of your Idaho rental property by a tenant may result in the filing for a Forcible Entry and Unlawful Detainer in an expedited manner.
+For instance, a tenant producing or selling drugs on your property means that you won’t have to file for eviction with a notice.

-As a landlord in Idaho, you benefit from understanding the state’s landlord-tenant laws.
-When you know the rights and responsibilities of both sides, you’ll be more efficient in conflict resolution.
-If you’re a first-time landlord, click here for an overview of the basic landlord responsibilities.
+As a landlord in Idaho, you benefit from understanding the landlord-tenant laws in Idaho.
+When a landlord knows the rights and responsibilities of both landlords and tenants, they’ll be more efficient in conflict resolution with their tenants.
+If you’re a first-time landlord, click here for an overview of the basic landlord rights and responsibilities in Idaho.

-As with any other legal regulations, there are going to be complex situations and gray areas in the landlord-tenant laws.
+As with any other legal regulations, there are going to be many complex situations and gray areas in the landlord-tenant laws.
 We recommend speaking to a qualified attorney when you need to make sense of more complicated cases and how they pertain to Idaho landlord-tenant laws.
 If you do not want to use the services of an attorney, a property management company may have the expertise to help you as well.
-Contact Five Star for any further inquiries regarding this post or any other property management needs.
+Contact Five Star for more information regarding this post or any other Idaho property management needs.